Book your FREE class today!

 They have a hard time sharing their belongings and getting along with other kids.

 During 18 to 36 months of age, children’s skill development moves very fast.
 Their brains are growing rapidly, language is blooming, and motor skills are advancing.
 At the same time, thinking becomes more developed, and their social and emotional skills enable them to interact with more people.
-With that said, this is the ideal age to begin participation in structured group activities, such as Mini SKILLZ.
-We’ve done extensive research on the stages of development for children this age, and from that information have built a fun and exciting program that is just right for both the child and their guardian.
+With that said, this is the ideal age to begin participation in structured group activities, such as Mini Heroes.
+We’ve built a fun and exciting program that is just right for both the child and their guardian.

 1. We cover one martial arts skills per class, including: Stepping, Listening, Patience, Respect, Jumping, Thinking, Following, and Sharing.